Syed-Moinuddin2025/SQL-Full-Course-for-Beginners/README.md

 ---
 ## ▶️ YouTube Source
+▶️ YouTube Source
+💡 All SQL queries demonstrated in the YouTube course are replicated here for easy reference and hands-on practice.

-This course is based on practical SQL explained in this YouTube post:
+This project is based on the practical SQL lessons covered in the following YouTube post:

+📺 Watch on YouTube

 📺 [Watch on YouTube](http://youtube.com/post/UgkxqugNPrRXtLYjZC888ZoDnhcrjimtXoZ8?si=hAMLf6pDe2esuDyj)